• Where is Illinois located?

 © Courtesy of Dave Newman - Fotolia.com

-Springfield , Illinois is the state capital, and it is renowned as the birthplace of America’s 16th president, Abraham Lincoln.
+Springfield, Illinois is the state capital, and it is renowned as the birthplace of America’s 16th president, Abraham Lincoln.
 Much of the tourism in the city focuses on this great man, and interested people may visit the Lincoln Home National Historic Site, the Abraham Lincoln Presidential Library and Museum, Lincoln’s Tomb, and the law offices where he practiced before becoming president in 1861.

 The Dana-Thomas House is widely visited, as it is the most complete example of Frank Lloyd Wright’s architecture.
 The city is set on the plains near the winding Sangamon River, and the Adams Wildlife Center allows residents and visitors to get in touch with Springfield’s natural surroundings with its 40 wooded acres.
 Springfield is a stop on the famous Route 66, and there are diners along it in retro style.
-The Hoogland Center for the Arts is a popular venue, and it presents programs of ballet, theater, symphony, and orchestra.
+The Hoogland Center for the Arts in Springfield is a popular venue, and it presents programs of ballet, theater, symphony, and orchestra.

 Chicago